Asymmetric All-Pay Auctions with Spillovers: Characterization of equilibrium

-Since the cumulative distribution functions are useful, we sometimes use the alternate expression in Corollary \ref{prop:bigG}.
+Since the cumulative distribution functions are useful, we sometimes use the alternate expression presented in Corollary \ref{prop:bigG}.

-\begin{corollary} Consider a two-player all-pay contest where $v_i(s; y)$ is continuously differentiable in both arguments for all $i \in I$.\footnote{A\ref{cond:smo} only imposes that $v(s; y)$ is continuous in both arguments and continuously differentiable in the first argument.} Then, we can alternatively express the unique equilibrium as
+\begin{corollary} Consider a two-player all-pay auction where $v_i(s; y)$ is continuously differentiable in both arguments for all $i \in I$ (A\ref{cond:smo} guarantees differentiability in the first argument).
+Then, we can alternatively express the unique equilibrium as

 where